apache/spark/python/docs/source/development/debugging.rst

 Driver Side
 ~~~~~~~~~~~

-To debug on the driver side, your application should connect to the debugging server.
+To debug on the driver side, your application should be able to connect to the debugging server.
 Copy and paste the codes
 with ``pydevd_pycharm.settrace`` to the top of your PySpark script.
-Suppose the file name is ``app.py``:
+Suppose the script name is ``app.py``:

 .. code-block:: bash